QILT are a suite of surveys for higher education that cover the student life cycle from commencement to employment:

 The Quality Indicators for Learning and Teaching (QILT) was established based on recommendations for the Development of Performance Measurements by the Advancing Quality in Higher Education Reference Group, chaired by Professor Ian O’Connor, Vice-Chancellor Griffith University.
 The report is available: Development of Performance Measures - Report of the Advancing Quality in Higher Education Reference Group

 The Government established a Quality Indicators for Learning and Teaching Working Group, to provide advice to the department on implementing the suite of surveys.
 The Working Group comprises representation from university executive staff, planning and management officials in universities, non-university higher education institutions, and business.
 It is chaired by Professor Andrew Vann, Vice-Chancellor of Charles Sturt University.
 Other members of the Working Group include:

 - Ms Sue Mikilewicz, Director of Business Intelligence and Planning at the University of South Australia

 - Ms Kristy Merrick, Senior Policy Advisor at the Business Council of Australia (BCA), and

 - Ms Jenny Lambert, Director of Employment, Education and Training at the Australian Chamber of Commerce and Industry (ACCI).

 The Working Group advises the department on the implementation of the suite of surveys, and the approach to lower the survey and reporting burden on providers and students, improve incentives for providers to focus on quality teaching, and enable Australia to internationally benchmark performance.

-The Quality of Learning and Teaching is administered by the Social Research Centre (SRC) under contract to the Department of Education and Training.
+QILT is administered by the Social Research Centre (SRC) under contract to the Department of Education.
 This contract was awarded to SRC following a competitive tender process.
-The Social Research Centre is responsible for all aspects of survey administration, including selecting and contacting the students and graduates to be included in the surveys, as well as publishing results on the QILT website.
+The Social Research Centre is responsible for all aspects of survey administration, including selecting and contacting the students and graduates to be included in the surveys, as well as publishing results on the ComparED and QILT website.